tinymins/eslint/docs/rules/camelcase.md

 * `"properties": "always"` (default) enforces camelcase style for property names
 * `"properties": "never"` does not check property names
+* `"propertiesStyle": "all"` (default) allow property style in both upper and lower camelcase
+* `"propertiesStyle": "upper"` allow property style only be upper camelcase
+* `"propertiesStyle": "lower"` allow property style only be lower camelcase
 * `"ignoreDestructuring": false` (default) enforces camelcase style for destructured identifiers
 * `"ignoreDestructuring": true` does not check destructured identifiers